Robbybp/moai-examples/README.md

 The first type instabilities I noticed were due to `SchurComplementSolver`'s `pivot_solver` and `reduced_solver` fields being subtypes of `AbstractLinearSolver`.
 I'm not sure if these are likely to cause slowdowns, or what I can do about them.

+## License
+This code is released under a BSD 3-clause license.
+See LICENSE.md.